Tom Hanks BLASTS Critics After Bad Movie Reviews

 The film, which unfolds entirely within a single room while spanning thousands of years, earned $5 million in its opening weekend, prompting discussions about the current state of theatrical releases.

-In a candid appearance on “Conan O’Brien Needs a Friend” podcast, Hanks addressed film criticism with pointed remarks, including unexpected expletives.
+In a candid appearance on the “Conan O’Brien Needs a Friend” podcast, Hanks addressed film criticism with pointed remarks, including unexpected expletives.
 While the timing coincided with “Here’s” release, the actor focused on his 1996 directorial debut “That Thing You Do!”
 Hanks cited a specific critic who initially dismissed the film but later praised it as a cult classic.
 “That same [expletive] later wrote about the cult classic That Thing You Do!
 Same exact person.
 They said, ‘All you need is 20 years between now and then, and it ends up speaking some words,'” Hanks recalled.

 The film, based on Richard McGuire’s 2014 graphic novel, features an ensemble cast including Paul Bettany, Kelly Reilly, Michelle Dockery, and Gwilym Lee.
 Sony Pictures acquired distribution rights following Block’s departure from Miramax in October 2023, building on their existing relationship with Hanks through previous collaborations like “A Beautiful Day in the Neighborhood.”